Persistent storage on Chameleon

 # run in Chameleon Jupyter environment

-server_id = chi.server.get_server(f"node-persist-{username}").id
+server_id = chi.nova().servers.find(name=f"node-block-{username}").id

 volume_manager = chi.nova().volumes

-or detach the volume from a compute instance:
+Or, detach the volume from a compute instance:

 # run in Chameleon Jupyter environment